shinjism/ARFoundationChecker/README.md

 ### iOS

+1. Clone or download this repository
-1. Open this Unity project
+2. Open the Unity project
-2. Build Settings
+3. Build Settings
-3. Switch Platform (iOS)
+4. Switch Platform (iOS)
-4. Build
+5. Build
-5. Open the generated Xcode project
+6. Open the generated Xcode project
+7. Connect iOS device to Mac
-6. Run
+8. Run

 - Set proper signature information in Unity or Xcode
 - ARKit-incompatible devices fail to install apps when running Xcode

 ### Android

+1. Clone or download this repository
-1. Open this Unity project
+2. Open the Unity project
-2. Build Settings
+3. Build Settings
-3. Switch Platform (Android)
+4. Switch Platform (Android)
+5. Connect Android device to Mac/PC
-4. Build And Run
+6. Build And Run

 ## Requirement